fathimahafsa21/LMS/README.md

  ### NAME: M.H.F.HAFSA
  ### REG.NO: KEG/IT/2021/F/0074

-In our library member management system, I've developed the 'book insertion' functionality and few button actions.
+In our library member management system, I've developed the 'member insertion' functionality and few button actions.
 This feature enables users to seamlessly add new members to the system, thereby enhancing its functionality and usability.

 ### Description of Functions